 With the Japanese occupation of Tsingtao, Hellmut was sent to stay with friends in Shanghai.
-At the end of WW1, the Wilhelm family returned to Germany, where Richard was appointed the first Professor of Sinology at the University of Frankfurt; in 1925 he founded the journal Sinica.
+At the end of WW1, the Wilhelm family returned to Germany, where Richard was appointed the first Professor of Sinology at the University of Frankfurt (somewhat mirroring the career of Legge, who finished his life as the first professor of Chinese at Oxford).
+In 1925 he founded the journal Sinica.
 Hellmut did his schooling at Stuttgart and Frankfurt, in the latter place also assisting his father at the China Institute.
 He later studied law and political science at Kiel and Grenoble, returning at the end to Frankfurt.
 In 1928 he qualified in law, and began work as an intern in the Frankfurt courts, still continuing to assist his father with the Seminar and with Sinica.
 His father's death in 1929 seems to have produced a break in a career choice that had already begun to be unsatisfying, and he set out for Berlin to make a second life in Sinology.
 He passed the Interpreter's exam in 1930, and earned his PhD in 1932 with a thesis under Otto Franke on the perhaps prescient subject of Gu Yenwu as an Ethicist.

 A contemporary impression of his scholarly standing at this time exists, from the hand of Wolfgang Franke, son of Otto, who was also working in Peking.
 In an article on The Younger Generation of German Sinologists, published in Monumenta Serica v6 (1941), Hellmut occupies these lines: